 So July 20, 2016, is the fiftieth … CONTINUE READING

-When Jerry Rubin said, “Don’t trust anyone over 30” in 1967, there is a good chance that he knew exactly the kind of effect that it would have on young people around the country.
+WHEN JERRY RUBIN summed up ‘the sixties’ by exhorting, “Don’t trust anyone over 30,” there is a good chance that he knew exactly the kind of effect that it would have on young people around the country.
 He might not have had a clue that it would also have an effect on non-political movers and shakers in Hollywood.
 At least one movie followed shortly after Rubin’s … CONTINUE READING

-In 1967, Procol Harum made a Scopitone video for their hit A Whiter Shade Of Pale.
+PROCOL HARUM MADE A VIDEO of their worldwide hit A Whiter Shade Of Pale in 1967.
 It was shot in some spectacular ruins in Witley Court in Worcestershire, England, once one of the great houses of the Midlands, but by then a spectacular ruin devastated by fire thirty years earlier.
-This video features the original members—Gary Brooker (piano), Matthew Fisher (organ), David Knights (bass), Ray Royer (guitar), and Bobby Harrison (drums)—in performance and meandering about the ruins. [youtube=http://www.youtube.com/watch?v=-PmisbzxwoQ] It was directed by Peter Clifton, who mixed full-color concert film with washed-out color stock of the group in the ruins.
-These were interspersed with black and white newsreel… Continue Reading a whiter shade of pale in some spectacular ruins
+It featured the original members—Gary Brooker, Matthew Fisher, David Knights, Ray Royer, and … CONTINUE READING

-Way back in the early 1970s, I discovered that when a British fan bought a copy of the Beatles’ 1965 album HELP!
+WAY BACK IN THE ’70s, I discovered that when a British fan bought a copy of the Beatles’ 1965 album Help!
 (Parlophone PMC-1255/PCS-3071) in the UK, he got a Beatles album with fourteen (14) new Beatles recordings.
-When an American fan bought the same title (HELP!, Capitol MAS/SMAS-2386) in the US, he got an “original soundtrack album” with only seven (7) new Beatles … CONTINUE READING
+When an American fan bought the same title (Help!, Capitol MAS/SMAS-2386) in the US, he got an “original soundtrack album” with only seven (7) new Beatles … CONTINUE READING